-I am going to write about this from my own personal experience as to why my Cockapoo wouldn’t walk at times and what I did to fix it.
+I will write about this from my personal experience as to why my Cockapoo wouldn’t walk at times and what I did to fix it.

-There might be different reasons as to why your dog won’t walk and I will cover those later on.
+There might be different reasons your dog won’t walk, and I will cover those later.

 It’s awkward.
 What do you do?
-I can’t drag her as that’s cruel as I don’t want to force her to walk.
-She was clearly happy and wanted to walk but now won’t move.
+I can’t drag her as that’s cruel.
+I don’t want to force her to walk.
+She was happy and wanted to walk but now won’t move.

-It was then that I remembered that the last time we walked and got back in front of our drive a car came past with a really loud engine.
+Then, I remembered that the last time we walked and got back in front of our driveway, a car came past with a thunderous engine.
 Like, really loud.
-It shifted gears and it made the engine pop VERY loud, almost like a firework.
-The guys an idiot and drives past each day, its scared Luna a few times but this time it really spooked her.
-I have no way of knowing if this was the reason, but I believe it was as she was quite shaken up by it.
+It shifted gears, making the engine pop VERY loud, almost like a firework.
+The guys an idiot and drives past each day, it’s scared Luna a few times, but this time it spooked her.
+I have no idea if this was the reason, but I believe it was, as she was pretty shaken up by it.

-The first few times, I decided that I wasn’t going to just walk out of the front door onto the road, but to get onto the drive and into the car.
-She loves the car, so as soon as she realised we were going in the car she happily walked down the drive and jumped in!
+The first few times, I decided I wasn’t going to walk out of the front door onto the road but to get onto the drive and into the car.
+She loves the car, so as soon as she realised we were going in the car, she happily walked down the drive and jumped in!

-My wife said, let me try on own.
+My wife said, let me try on my own.

 Off they went.

-They got just past the end of the drive, then I see my wife turning around as Luna refused to walk.
+They got just past the end of the drive, and then I saw my wife turning around as Luna refused to walk.

-I was happy to know it wasn’t something that I had done, or was related to me.
+I was happy to know it wasn’t something I had done or related to me.

 The New Plan

-I put my shoes on and we both went out Luna and she walked as normal.
-She didn’t drag her feet, and wasn’t scared.
+I put my shoes on, we both went out Luna, and I walked as usual.
+She didn’t drag her feet and wasn’t scared.
 She seemed a lot more confident that we were both there.

 It was quite cute that she felt safe with us both there, but not something we wanted to happen on every walk as my wife works a day job and I work at home.